A Framework for Improving the Reliability of Black-box Variational Inference

-In this paper we aim to provide a practical, cohesive, and theoretically well-grounded, optimization framework for BBVI.
+In view of the significant limitations of existing BBVI optimization methodology, in this paper we aim to provide a practical, cohesive, and theoretically well-grounded optimization framework for BBVI.
+To ensure reliability and wide applicability, we develop a framework that is (1) automated, (2) intuitively adjustable by the user, and (3) robust to failure and tuning parameter selection.
 Our approach builds on a recent line of work inspired by \citet{Pflug:1990}, which uses a fixed learning rate $\learningrate$ that is adaptively decreased by a multiplicative factor $\rho$ once the optimization iterates, which form a homogenous Markov chain, have converged \citep{Chee:2018,Yaida:2019,Pesme:2020,Chee:2020,Zhang:2020:SALSA,Dhaka:2020}.
 A benefit of this approach is that, for a given learning rate, a dramatically more accurate estimate of the optimal variational parameter can be obtained by using \emph{iterate averaging} \citep{Ruppert:1988,Polyak:1992,Dieuleveut:2020:SGD-MC}.
 However, as we have shown in previous work, existing convergence checks can be unreliable and stop too early \citep{Dhaka:2020}.
 Since the learning rate is decreased by a constant multiplicative factor, decreasing it too early can slow down the optimization by an order of magnitude or more.
 Hence, it is crucial to develop methods that do not prematurely declare convergence.
 On the other hand, an optimization framework must also provide a termination criterion that triggers when it is no longer worthwhile to decrease the learning rate further, either because the current variational approximation is sufficiently accurate or because further optimization would be too time-consuming.